-Commitment to the 18-year-old North America Free Trade Agreement (NAFTA) remains strong on both sides of the Canada/U.S. border, even if it hasn’t been in the news much lately.
-An agreement signed by Prime Minister Harper and President Obama just last year will further reduce trade barriers.
-This new agreement specifically addresses the crop protection industry and will streamline the product-approval process.
+NAFTA has been very valuable for agriculture in Canada and the US.
+An agreement signed by Prime Minister Harper and President Obama looked to further reduce trade barriers.
+This agreement specifically addresses the crop protection industry and will streamline the product-approval process.
 As a result, I’m confident we’ll see significant benefits for Canadian farmers.

 How will this take shape?